kais-wong/kais-wong.github.io/_posts/2025-06-10-2D-Heat-Equation.md

 $$T^{n+1}_{i,j}=T^{n}_{i,j} + \frac{\Delta t \kappa}{(\Delta x)^2} (T_{i-1,j}(t) + T_{i+1,j}(t) + T_next = {i,j-1}(t) + T_{i,j+1}(t) - 4T_{i,j}(t))$$ -->

-We have now discitized the PDE in space and time.
-In essence, this represents the temperature of the discritized grid at a particular point in time.
+We have now discretized the PDE in space and time.
+In essence, this represents the temperature of the discretized grid at a particular point in time.
 Now must now represent this in code.

 ## Code

 Python allows us to express this operation simply using splicing.
 Let the term $\Delta t \kappa$ be alpha.
-Also, in order to simulate the temperature over time, we will iterate this operation from $t_{inital}$ to $t_{final}$
+Also, in order to simulate the temperature over time, we will iterate this operation from $t_{initial}$ to $t_{final}$

 ```python
 def forward_Euler2D(T, dt, time, k, dx, dy, T_0, T_N, save_interval):